uit-no/hpc-doc/software/modules.rst

 In order to make, for instance, the NetCDF library available issue the command::

-  module load netcdf
+  module load netCDF

 This will load the default NetCDF version.
 To load a specific version, just include the version after a slash::

-  module load netcdf/3.6.2
+  module load netCDF/3.6.2